Code-Institute-Submissions/battleships-23/README.md

 - Leaderboard

-  Using a database or a spreadsheet, the latter the example in the Code Institute sample project.
+  Using a database or a spreadsheet, the latter was the example in the Code Institute sample project.
 This would have also required the implementation of a way to time the game or assign a score to certain actions.